bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Bookings
 - Allows the user to see their bookings and status.
 - Booking status
+- Status : Confirmed - Expired - Confirmed
 - User stories covered: 36

+**Feature Test**:
+1. Log in as a user with existing bookings.
+2. Navigate to the "Lessons"
+3. Verify that the user can see their booked lessons and the status.

 <details><summary>See feature image</summary>